akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 This operation can only be performed for variant products or [sub product models](what-about-products-variants.html#how-many-levels-of-enrichment-are-managed), already linked to a parent product model.
 :::

+# Convert variants to simple products

+When selecting one or several product models or variant products, you can launch a bulk action in order to convert all these variants to simple products.
+1. Select one or several product models or variant products in the grid
+1. Click on `Bulk actions`
+1. Then select `Convert to simple products`
+1. Confirm your action

+All the variants of your selection will be then converted to simple products, meaning that they won't be attached to a parent anymore.

 # Associate products

 To ease the add of associations, you can mass associate products.